cuibonobo/terra-incognita/README.md

 ### 2022-02-01

 Spent a long time stuck on an issue where uploads to B2 weren't working.
-Added a CLI so that scripts are easier to add and experiment with.
+The issue ended up being a dumb thing where I had copied some of the code from a different project and didn't notice that the body of `POST` requests was always being JSON stringified just before being sent.
+This would create a situation where the SHA1 of the file wouldn't match the contents in the body, so my upload requests to B2 were being rejected.
+When I found the `JSON.stringify` line I felt so stupid.

+Added a CLI script so that one-off management operations are easier to script and deploy.
+I also fixed an issue where Node was suddenly rejecting my `.ts` scripts with cryptic errors.
+I had already been using the `--loader ts-node/esm` argument so that I could run TypeScript files without a build step.
+I'm also using `--es-module-specifier-resolution=node` so that I don't have to specify the file extensions for any modules those scripts import.
+The part that I was missing was adding `"module": "esnext"` to the `tsconfig.json` file.
+All of these setting are [described in this `ts-node` issue](https://github.com/TypeStrong/ts-node/issues/1007), but I hadn't understood how they all work together until today.

-Scraper will now upload images to B2 in addition to downloading to the `assets` directory.
-Next step is to get the app to read from B2 instead of the local directory.
+In addition to the existing Instagram scraper code, I also added a CLI script to upload one-off files to B2.
+Also, the scraper will now upload images to B2 in addition to downloading them to the `assets` directory.

+The next steps are:
+- Getting the web app to read from B2 instead of the local `assets` directory
+- Designing the image index so that there's an accurate list of all B2 images
+- Changing the app to read from the image index datastore instead of a JSON file on B2
+- Downloading scraper images to a temp directory and eliminating the `assets` directory API

-[6 hours]
+[5 hours]